Equality and diversity in employment

-- You can join a trade union or one of our three staff networks − networks have been set up for BME, Disabled and LGBT staff − these networks and the Trade Unions regularly work with our management team to improve things in the council and to promote equality and diversity.
+- You can join a trade union or one of our four staff networks − networks have been set up for BME, disabled, female and LGBT staff − these networks and the Trade Unions regularly work with our management team to improve things in the council and to promote equality and diversity.

 What else are we doing on equality and diversity

 We have a new Equality and Diversity Policy and are setting equality objective to show the focus of our work for the next four years.
 We also publish information to show how we are performing and will update this to show progress each year.